Yaroster/skoomaDen.me/src/content/blog/Innovation through Hommage Tyrion Cuthbert.md

 ![](image-205.png)

 Whether this argument resonates with you or not, it’s undeniable that the game’s **user interface** and **character design** are exceptional.
-The use of character models suited to **4K**, the universal interface between the [mobile and PC versions](https://vndb.org/v45489), and the aesthetic coherence of the locations and characters are a true visual treat.
+The use of character sprites suited to **4K**, the universal interface between the [mobile and PC versions](https://vndb.org/v45489), and the aesthetic coherence of the locations and characters are a true visual treat.
 I found myself taking screenshots about thirty times throughout my playthrough, sharing my praises for the game’s visual elements with anyone who would listen.

 ![](image-206.png)